johnwcowan/r7rs-work/RestartsCowan.md

 The sample interactor outputs the tags and description strings with `display` and reads the chosen tag and values using `read`.
-Here is a possible exmple of the interaction:
+Here is a possible example of the interaction:

 ```
-The following actions are availableL
+The following actions are available:
 return-zero: Return zero.
-return-numerator: Return the numerator
+return-numerator: Return the numerator.
-use-value: Choose a value to return
+use-value: Choose a value to return.
-abort: Abort the computation
+abort: Abort the computation.

 Which action do you choose:  use-value
 What is the value you wish to use?
 32